crochet hook sizes

 Most beginner problems come from trying to learn too many new variables at once.
 A simpler process usually leads to better-looking crochet much faster.

-Continue with these closely related guides
+What Is Continue with these closely related guides?

 Crochet Hook Sizes: what beginners should remember